fantee-hub/fantee-hub/README.md

 - 📫 You can reach me on [![Twitter][1.2]][1] or on [![LinkedIn][3.2]][3]

-- 😄 Pronouns: He/Him/Tobi
+- 😄 Pronouns: He/Him

-- ⚡ Fun fact: I love playing guitar.
-Not really a good guitarist but the melodies that comes out from when i play the guitar can make you fall in love with me 😄.
+- ⚡ Fun fact: "The only way to learn a new programming language is by writing programs in it". - Dennis Ritchie.